iitis/DatagenCopulaBased.jl/README.md

  0.835776    0.485913    0.35429
  0.760815    0.979532    0.635902
 ```
-Returns `t` realisations of `n`-variate random vector, with uniformly distributed marginals on `[0,1]`.
-The cross-correlation  is modelled by the corresponding Archimedean copula.

-The optional `String` parameter od each Archimedean copula is used to determine the parameter given the expected `Kendall` or `Speraman` correlation.
-Here only positive correlations are supported, and some limitations are for the Ali-Mikhail-Haq copula.
+The optional third `String` parameter is used to compute `θ` from the expected `Kendall` or `Speraman` cross-correlation.
+Here only positive correlations are supported, and there are some limitations are for the Ali-Mikhail-Haq copula due to limitations on `θ` there.

-Kendall correlation case
 ```julia
 julia> Random.seed!(43);